MyDroneFleets UAV Hardware Tracker

 Endurance

 Q. Each of my operations lasts between 2 to 3 hours or maybe even more.
 Is this a clear indication that more trackers have to be purchased for my operation?
-I am simultaneously flying more than one UA.
+I am simultaneously flying more than one UAV.
 Do I need more trackers?

 Privacy